2026 NBA Eastern Conference Finals odds, predictions: Knicks vs. Cavaliers Game 3 picks by expert who's 135-95

 The Cleveland Cavaliers will look to get back into their series when they face the New York Knicks in Game 3 of their 2026 NBA Eastern Conference Finals best-of-seven series on Saturday night.
 New York grabbed a commanding 2-0 lead with a 109-93 win on Thursday.
 The Knicks (53-29), who were the third seed during the regular season, have won nine games in a row.
 The Cavaliers (52-30), the fourth seed in the East, are 6-1 on their home court in the postseason.

 Tipoff from Rocket Arena in Cleveland is set for 8 p.m.
 ET.
-The Knicks lead the all-time postseason series 14-2, including wins in five straight.
-Cleveland is a 2.5-point favorite in the latest Knicks vs. Cavaliers odds from FanDuel Sportsbook, while the over/under for total points scored is 214.5.
+Cleveland is a 2.5-point favorite in the latest Knicks vs. Cavaliers odds from FanDuel Sportsbook, while the over/under for total points scored is 215.5, up a point from the opening.
 Before making any Cavaliers vs. Cavaliers picks, check out the Knicks vs. Cavs predictions from SportsLine's Mike Barner.

 Barner is perenially one of SportsLine's top NBA experts, and he enters this game on a sizzling 135-95 roll on all NBA picks, returning $2,169 for $100 players during that span.
 Anyone following his NBA betting advice at sportsbooks and on betting apps could have seen huge returns.